 We return the key and set up camp on one of the solitary islands.
 Only the moon illuminates the white surroundings.
 It is as if we are floating on an ocean – an incredible, surreal scenery.
 We are camping in the most spectacular spot in the world.

 - Be prepared for climate extremes.
 The sun is fierce and ruthless, so bring sun protection (hat, sunglasses and sun lotion).
-With the sun gone, temperatures fall drastically, so bring warm protective clothing as well.
-Most important: bring a camera with lots of film or memory cards.
+With the sun gone, temperatures fall drastically, so bring merino wool base layers and warm protective clothing as well, like a wind jacket or a winter coat.
+Most important: bring a camera with lots of memory cards.

 - To buy souvenirs, in Colchani you can find handicrafts made of salt.